diekololababs/diekololababs/README.md

 - 👋 Hi, I’m @Jdarien
-- 👀 I am a Data Analyst
+- 👀 I am a Data Analyst, I train individuals and organization on Data Analytics (Microsoft Excel, Microsoft Power BI, SQL)
 - 💞️ I’m looking to collaborate with like minds on data analytics and Visualization.

 <!---